LearnInstrumentsStrings

 12. There Are Electric Violas Too

 A lot of string instruments are known for having an electric counterpart, especially the guitar.
+Surprisingly, there are electric violas too!

 While old-school acoustic violas are usually made of wood and have organic wood colors, such as reddish-brown as well as dark or light brown, electric violas usually have bright colors to make them distinct, such as green, red, or blue.

+Moreover, they can also use plastic rather than wood in construction.
 Since electric violas rely completely on amplification, there’s no need for soundboxes.
+For this reason, they’re usually smaller with little to no soundbox.

-13. The Viola D’Amore is Not a True Viola
+13. The Viola D’Amore Is Not A True Viola

 A lot of instruments that are close to each other are usually bridged through a rather uncommon hybrid instrument.
+There’s a hybrid instrument between the violin and viol called the viola d’amore.

-14. There Are Plenty of “Viola” Jokes
+14. There Are Plenty Of “Viola” Jokes

 We all know that the interest can be a rough place, and when it comes to music, the viola gets the lion’s share of jokes!

-The jokes about the viola most likely have to do with the viola being awkward and difficult to play while the jokes about the violists are usually regarding their difficult choice for an instrument.
+The jokes about the viola most likely have to do with the viola being awkward and difficult to play, while the jokes about the violists are usually regarding their difficult choice of an instrument.
+There are even jokes that make fun of people who tell viola jokes!

-15. It Was Created Differently in the Past
+15. It Was Created Differently In The Past

 Violas are made in several sizes and many instrument makers are experimenting with the size of the viola to this day.

-16. You Don’t Need a Strong Reason to Learn the Viola
+16. You Don’t Need A Strong Reason To Learn The Viola

-Ending on a high note, it’s fairly obvious that learning the viola is fairly difficult and can be a true challenge for some.
+Ending on a high note, it’s fairly obvious that learning the viola is difficult and can be a true challenge for some.

 However, the sole fact that you’re enjoying your time while learning and playing the viola is more than enough reason to pick this interesting instrument.

-In fact, while tens of violinists are battling for the front spaces in an orchestra, a viola player always takes the front desk space!
+Nevertheless, you should always remember that the viola is a truly classic instrument that is always essential in orchestras.
+In fact, while tons of violinists are battling for the front spaces in an orchestra, a viola player always takes the front desk space!

 Photo of author